-A Personal Journey Visiting Farmers in Main
+A Personal Journey Visiting Farmers in Maine

-Blog Post by Artistic Organics Co-Owner, Ed Mahoney
+Blog Post by Ed Mahoney

 We have always thought that research should begin at the source of our products.
 It’s one of the best ways to understand the plant and know directly where our products come from.
 American hemp farmers are probably one of the most educated sources on hemp around.
 Their knowledge of everything from seeds and soil to watering and flowering comes from generations of farmers.
 Therefore, when we decided to start touring farms around the country, you can imagine the excitement I felt with the opportunity to rub elbows with the true cultivators of our industry.